tomasherceg/dotvvm-docs/Pages/basics-master-pages.md

 </dot:ContentPlaceHolder>
 ```

-Most master pages need only one or two of them, however you can use as many ContentPlaceHolders as you need.
+Most master pages need only one or two of them, however you can use as many `ContentPlaceHolder`s as you need.

+> The [DotVVM Pro for Visual Studio 2015](/products/dotvvm-pro-for-vs-2015) has the IntelliSense for the `ContentPlaceHolderId` property and much more.

 ### How to Create the Content Page